 You will have an intravenous line (IV) started in your hand or arm so you can receive fluids and medications.
 You may be given pain medication and medication to make you sleepy through your IV.
 You may also be given antibiotics through your IV.

-Before the procedure starts you will need to remove any dentures.
+Before the procedure starts, you will need to remove any dentures.
 A numbing medicine may be sprayed into your throat to prevent gagging from the endoscope.
 A mouth guard may also be inserted.
 The actual procedure takes about 20 minutes.
 This is what usually occurs during the procedure:

 You will be taken to the recovery room to be observed while you recover from the anesthesia.
 You may be able to go home on the day of the procedure.
 Here is some of what you can expect after the procedure:

-There is a lot to learn about using and caring for a gastrostomy tube.
+There is a lot to learn about using and caring for a PEG tube.
 You will need to work closely with your medical team.
 The team may include doctors, nurses, pharmacists, and nutrition specialists.
 You will probably be told to make sure you are always upright when feeding.

 Tell your surgeon about any of the following:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
-Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss, women’s services.
+Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.